 The way you deal with this is quite simple…

-Just say ‘screw you bitches, you’re stuck in a crappy little office doing nothing and I’m doing awesome stuff in a bunch of tropical paradises!
+Just say ‘screw you bitches, you’re stuck in a crappy little office doing nothing and I’m doing awesome stuff in a string of tropical paradises!
 I win!’

 It is true that when you are travelling solo you will meet a lot of people.
 Sometimes you will share a drink or two, sometimes spend the night with them, and sometimes you will stay together for a few days or even a little longer as your separate journeys intersect for a while.